Understanding Argument Styles Is The Secret To A Happy Relationship

-The past couple of years has popularised the idea of understanding your attachment style, identifying a partner’s perceived narcissism or ranking their emotional intelligence.
-But perhaps one of the most useful patterns in human behaviour that we can apply to our relationships touches on a subject that is inherently fraught: how we argue.
+The past couple of years have popularized the idea of understanding your attachment style, identifying a partner’s perceived narcissism or ranking their emotional intelligence.
+But perhaps one of the most useful patterns in human behavior that we can apply to our relationships touches on a subject that is inherently fraught: how we argue.

 The first thing to establish here is that arguing is perfectly common.
 Conflict is an inevitable part of life: we are all different and therefore do not all think in the same way or hold the same opinions.
 But the way in which we argue can drastically change how we communicate and understand one another, which has a knock-on effect on our relationships.